minghuig/bear-facial-id-app/ROADMAP.md

 ## Current state

-The hosted app supports uploads, body-to-head detection, manual head-crop review, six-year PoseSwin recognition, comparison with similar sightings, human identity confirmation/correction, photo and bear deletion, search and filters, and separate invited-account libraries.
+The hosted app supports uploads, body-to-head detection, manual head-crop review, six-year PoseSwin recognition, comparison with similar sightings, human identity confirmation/correction, photo and bear deletion, search and filters, separate invited-account libraries, and owner-only member Settings.
 Local real-CPU development and a mock test stack are available.
 See the [README](README.md) for the current workflow and setup.

 The displayed similarity is still a **raw cosine score for a pair of head crops**.
 Results are ranked by reference photo, so one bear can appear multiple times.
 The score is not a probability that the suggested bear is correct.
 The current EC2 deployment remains in use; ordinary releases preserve its database and photos.